trynabiteme/EEG-Attention-State-Classifier/readme.md

 # EEG-based Passive Brain-Computer Interface (BCI) for Attention State Detection

 This repository contains code and documentation for a project focused on classifying human mental attention states—focused, unfocused, and drowsy—using EEG data and machine learning.
-This project was developed as part of the CSCI 490 course at Nazarbayev University, School of Engineering and Digital Sciences.
 The goal was to design a passive BCI system that can monitor human attention in real-time, with applications in safety-critical fields such as transportation and surveillance.

 ## Project Overview